Minor Athlete Abuse Prevention Policy

 GENERAL REQUIREMENT

-USA Swimming Zones, LSCs and member clubs are required to implement this Minor Athlete Abuse
+USA Swimming, Zones, LSCs and member clubs are required to implement this Minor Athlete Abuse

 Prevention Policy in full.
 The Minor Athlete Abuse Prevention Policy must be reviewed and agreed to in